 The movie that I will discuss in this installment is Frankenstein.
 This 1931 film was directed by James Whale and produced by Carl Laemelle, Jr. Universal Studios was following up its huge success with Dracula earlier in the year, so this film seemed like a natural choice to make.
-I have posted on Frankenstein before in my series on horror films, but like its namesake novel, it can also been seen as early science-fiction.

 While the title and characters come from the 1818 Mary Shelley novel, it is a loose adaptation of the text.
 Interestingly, the sequel, The Bride of Frankenstein, is a much more faithful treatment of the novel than this first film.
 This movie, one of the most important in horror film history, introduces Boris Karloff as the Creature.
 Karloff gives an impressive performance as the lost and lonely being who is unsure of who he is and his place in the world.
 This sounds like so many teenagers and young people, and while frightening, Karloff also gathered empathy from viewers in his nuanced performance.